INGEOTEC/b4msa/README.md

 # Testing a sentiment classifier against a workload

-At this point, we are in the position to test the model (i..e, `b4msa.model`) in a new set.
+At this point, we are in the position to test the model (i.e, `b4msa.model`) in a new set.
 That is, we are in the position to ask the classifier to assign a polarity label to a particular text.
 For simplicity, let us assume that the new set is in `tweets.json.gz` and